Xyce/Xyce/INSTALL.md

 same system, but they must be in different directories.
 (We recommend specifying unique sub-directories in `/usr/local`, such as `/usr/local/trilinos_serial`.)
-If you install Trilinos in a temporary location, you will need to rebuild when building a new version of Xyce.
+If you install Trilinos in a temporary location, you will need to rebuild it when building a new version of Xyce.
 (The recommended version of Trilinos has historically not changed often.)

 If you have compilers or libraries in non-standard locations, see the [Other Trilinos Options](#other-trilinos-options) section, below.

-To build Trilinos (and install it in the default location, `/usr/local`), enter the build directory and run:
+To configure Trilinos (using the default `/usr/local` install location), enter the build directory and run:
 ```sh
 cmake -C path/to/Xyce/cmake/trilinos/trilinos-config.cmake <path/to/Trilinos>
 ```
-Once the configuration step has completed, run the following in the build
+Once the configuration step has completed, run the following in the build directory to build and install Trilinos:
-directory:
 ```sh
 cmake --build . -j 2 -t install
 ```